Audi 100: Motorsport

 In 1988, Audi entered the Trans-Am Series with the 200 turbo quattro by contracting Bob Tullius Group 44 Racing.
 The car was equipped with the Quattro system.
 The car was piloted by Hurley Haywood and with both Walter Röhrl and Hans-Joachim Stuck won eight out of thirteen events.
 Audi moved to IMSA by the end of the season, the SCCA would change the regulation to a two-wheel drive only and banning cars with non-American engines.
 The Historic Trans-am & IMSA Group is dedicated to the preservation of the cars that ran in the SCCA Trans-am series and the similar IMSA GTO class from 1980 until 1991.

 Audi also used the 200 Turbo Quattro 20v as their Group A rally car replacement for the aging Audi Quattro after the FIA elimination of Group B in 1986.
 The 1987 Group A 200 was driven by former World Rally Champions drivers Hannu Mikkola and Walter Röhrl.
-The Audi 200 became the first four-wheel-drive car to win the Safari Rally, with Hannu Mikkola driving.
+The Audi 200 became the first four-wheel-drive car to win the Safari Rally, with Hannu Mikkola driving, with it being the last win for Audi in the world rally championship.
 The 200 Quattro became the last car Audi campaigned in rallying as a manufacturing team.